MattB859/MS3-Book-Hub/README.md

 -  ### Sign Up Page

-    -  New visitors are able to Register their details by providing an email address, user name and password to create an account.
+    -  New visitors are able to register their details by providing an email address, user name and password to create an account.

-    - Registered users have accsess to their profile page that gives a warm greeting when logged in.
+    - Registered users have access to their profile page that presents a welcome greeting when logged in.

 ###  Profile Page

 -   ### Welcome

     - Flask provides a really simple way to give feedback to a user with the flashing system.
-The message is shown at the top of the page and reads "log in was successful" this lets the user know they have logged in.
+The message is shown at the top of the page and reads "log in was successful" this informs the user they are logged in.

 ###  Review books [see here](/static/images/book-review.png)

 -  ### Book Reviews

-    - Users can add reviews by clicking on the book cover image or pressing the write a review button below.
-Users are then taken to a page where they can fill out a form that promps them to enter a heading and written review.
+    - Users can add reviews by clicking on the book cover image or pressing the 'write a review' button below.
+Users are then taken to a page where they can fill out a form that prompts them to enter a heading and written review.

     - The website has sub pages with more description of the books, and allows all registered users to view and leave reviews.